narasaka/weasel/README.md

 # weasel

-small, fast tool to check for broken links in a webpage
+small, fast tool to check for broken links in a webpage. i made this because i needed it for a project. it might come in handy for you too.

 ## installation